rockbruno/SwiftInfo/README.md

 brew install swiftinfo
 ```

-To **update** to the newest version of SwiftINfo when you have an old version already installed run:
+To **update** to the newest version of SwiftInfo when you have an old version already installed run:

 ```bash
 brew upgrade swiftinfo